danniel1205/tech-notes/cka/sample-exam/sample-exam.md

 ## Create a Pod

 - Create a Pod runs the latest version of the alpine image
 - This Pod shuold be configured to sleep 3600 seconds and shuold be created in the mynamespace namespace.
-Make sure the Pod is automatically restarted if it fails
+Make sure the Pod is automatically restarted if it fails.

-### Solution
+### Create a Pod Solution

 - Generate Pod yaml